-Mango pudding is widely held as a simple, refreshing and delicious dim sum dessert at yum cha restaurants globally.
-Traditionally made with fresh mango puree, fresh cream and gelatin then sweetened with sugar.
+Mango pudding is simple, refreshing and delicious dim sum dessert at yum cha restaurants globally.
+Traditionally, they make mango pudding with fresh mango puree, fresh cream and gelatin then sweetened with sugar.
 But more modern versions use evaporated milk.
-It has a creamy and silky rich flavour with different cut fresh fruits like mango, strawberries, berries and kiwifruit as garnish when serving.
-This dessert is extremely popular in Hong Kong, Malaysia and Singapore.
-For my gluten free recipe, I am using fresh mango, coconut milk, agar-agar powder and agave syrup.
+Likewise, it has a creamy and silky rich flavour.
+Moreover, they serve mango pudding with different cut fresh fruits like mango, strawberries, berries and kiwifruit as garnish when serving.
+Besides, this mango pudding dessert is extremely popular in Hong Kong, Malaysia and Singapore.
+For my gluten free mango pudding recipe, I am using fresh mango, coconut milk, agar agar powder and agave syrup.
 This gluten free dessert is also paleo, vegan, nut free, soy free, dairy free, corn free and refined sugar free.

 For the Pudding:

 For the Garnish: